nutanix-cloud-native/cluster-api-runtime-extensions-nutanix/docs/content/addons/nfd.md

 icon = "fa-solid fa-eye"
 +++

-By leveraging CAPI cluster lifecycle hooks, this handler deploys [Node Feature Discovery](https://github.com/kubernetes-sigs/node-feature-discovery) (NFD) on the new cluster via `ClusterResourceSets` at the `AfterControlPlaneInitialized` phase.
+By leveraging CAPI cluster lifecycle hooks, this handler deploys [Node Feature Discovery] (NFD) on the new cluster at the `AfterControlPlaneInitialized` phase.

 Deployment of NFD is opt-in via the [provider-specific cluster configuration]({{< ref ".." >}}).

-The hook creates a `ClusterResourceSet` to deploy the NFD resources.
+The hook uses either the [Cluster API Add-on Provider for Helm] or `ClusterResourceSet` to deploy the NFD resources depending on the selected deployment strategy.

 ## Example